 Clearly, running shoe durability (or lack of same) is a major issue, particularly when shoes cost well north of $100 these days.
 That’s a big investment and so it’s completely understandable why runners have two primary questions when they buy new shoes: How many miles will my shoes last and how do I tell when the shoes are worn out?

 Both are pertinent questions, but, unfortunately there isn’t a simple answer to either which applies to every runner and every different model of running shoe.
 Nevertheless, we’ll tackle a few of the questions about the durability of your Mizuno shoes and hopefully, provide some insight how you can extend the life of your shoes.

-Shoe Life: How Long Will They Last?
+Shoe Life: How Long Do Running Shoes Last?

 That’s the number one question all runners have.
 There are just so many variable that go into determining the life of a running shoe—surface you run on, your size and weight, running speed, style and form, weather conditions—that it’s virtually impossible to give a precise number of how many miles each runner should get out of a certain shoe.
 Adding to the confusion, running shoes are made from different materials and constructed differently, therefore mileage expectations are also quite different.

 There’s no question though that some runners—particularly bigger runners–are much harder on their shoes and get fewer miles than others.
 Some runners will only get 250-300 miles out of the same model of shoe than someone else who may double that.